wpapps/wp-pot-generator/README.md

+> **⚠️ Note:** To use this GitHub Action, you must have access to GitHub Actions.
+GitHub Actions are currently only available in public beta.
+You can [apply for Github Actions beta access here](https://github.com/features/actions).

 # WordPress Pot Generator - ***Github Action***
 This Action Generates POT Files for your wordpress Plugin / Theme based on the content inside Github Repo